 The Airport Terminal Building is now open to the public.
-Masks must be worn inside the building and social distancing must be maintained.
+Masks must be worn inside the building if you are not fully vaccinated.

 The Town of East Hampton Airport is situated on 600 acres on the western border of the Town of East Hampton.
 It is comprised of 2 runways, a Terminal Building, a seasonal control tower (operated only during the summer season) and 62 private hangars that house aircraft for general aviation.
 There is one Fixed Base Operator (FBO) that provides fueling (JetA and Avgas), aircraft charters, catering and ramp service.
 There is also an additional charter service and flight school at the airport.

 The Airport and FBO is available to the aviation community 365 Days a year, except on major holidays.
 Then it’s by appointment only.
 The Airport Office is staffed with Town of East Hampton employees during daylight hours seven days a week except on major holidays aligned with the Town’s holiday schedule.